-Some types of complementary and alternative therapies may help reduce stress, which can trigger SVT in some people.
+Some types of complementary and alternative therapies may help reduce stress.
+Stress can trigger supraventricular tachycardia in some people.
 Stress-relieving techniques include:

 - Relaxation techniques

 Preparing for your appointment

-If you think you may have supraventricular tachycardia, make an appointment with your family doctor.
-If it's found early, your treatment may be easier and more effective.
+If you think you may have supraventricular tachycardia, make an appointment with your health care provider.
+If the condition is found early, treatment may be easier and more effective.
 You may be referred to a doctor trained in heart conditions (cardiologist).

 Appointments can be brief.
 Because there's often a lot to discuss, it's a good idea to be prepared for your appointment.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you get ready for your appointment, and what to expect from your health care provider.